markstos/dev-environment/README.md

 # Mark Stosberg's development environment

 An Ansible Playbook to install Mark's current development tools on Debian Stretch.
-May also work on Ubuntu
+May also work on Ubuntu.

 ## Installation